jgege/UNI-CSCU9V5/CSCU9V5.md

 - User to notify a set of interested clients
 - Broadcast (sent out to everyone)
   - Usually no record of reception of communication
-  - Clients liseten for information
+  - Clients listen for information
 - Multicast (sent out to a specific set of recipients)
   - How to identify the recipients (clients join a list - mailing list)
   - Reliable, unreliable (like broadcast)